-Council's Asbestos Policy, based on the Model Asbestos Policy for NSW Councils, details our commitment to asbestos management as an organisation and for the community, making roles and responsibilities clearer to help ensure the safe management and disposal of asbestos across our City.
+Council's Asbestos Policy, based on the Model Asbestos Policy for NSW Councils, details our commitment to asbestos management as an organisation and for the community.
+The Policy outlines,roles and responsibilities to help ensure the safe management and disposal of asbestos across our City.

 What is asbestos?

-Asbestos can be classified into 2 main types - 'friable' or 'non-friable'/bonded.
+Asbestos can be classified into two (2) main types, 'friable' or 'non-friable'/bonded.

 Why can asbestos be a health risk?

 Disturbing asbestos may cause asbestos fibres to become airborne and if inhaled, can cause asbestosis, lung cancer and mesothelioma.
 See the NSW Health Asbestos Fact Sheet